Economic Research Service, USDA.

 Type of Request: Approval to collect information on household food insecurity.

 OMB Number: 0536-0043.

 These data will be used to monitor the prevalence of food security and the prevalence and severity of food insecurity among the Nation's households.
 The prevalence of these conditions as well as year-to-year trends in their prevalence will be estimated at the national level and for population subgroups.
 The data will also be used to monitor the amounts that households spend for food and their use of community food pantries and emergency kitchens.
 These statistics along with research based on the data will be used to identify the causes and consequences of food insecurity, and to assess the need for, and performance of, domestic food assistance programs.
 The data will also be used to improve the measurement of food security and to develop measures of additional aspects and dimensions of food security.
 This consistent measurement of the extent and severity of food insecurity will aid in policy decision making.
-The supplemental survey instrument was developed in conjunction with food security experts nationwide as well as survey method experts within the Census Bureau and was recently reviewed by the Committee on National Statistics of the National Research Council.
+The supplemental survey instrument was developed in conjunction with food security experts nationwide as well as survey method experts within the Census Bureau.
 This supplemental information will be collected by both personal visit and telephone interviews in conjunction with the regular monthly CPS interviewing.
 All interviews, whether by personal visit or by telephone, are conducted using computers.

 Estimate of Burden: Public reporting burden for this data collection is estimated to average 7.6 minutes for each household that responds to the laborforce portion of the CPS.

 Estimated Number of Respondents: 56,200.